JacksonKuo/blog/_posts/2026-6-13-gh-owner-vice-admin.markdown

 * PAT/GHApp - `"Administration" organization permissions (write)`

 # Lessons Learned
-Maxing out a team with a custom role with all permissions and all default roles expect App Manager should be safe.
+Maxing out a team with a custom role with all permissions and all default roles except App Manager should be safe.

 But does this setup provide me everything I need?
 * Available